opencadc/docker-base/cadc-tomcat/README.md

 tomcat.connector.proxyPort=443
 ```

+The _tomcat.connector properties_ are a subset of the
+<a href="https://tomcat.apache.org/tomcat-9.0-doc/config/http.html">complete set of configuration options</a> for Tomcat Connector.
+Other
+configuration settings are either hard coded or left at the default value.

+The _secure_, _scheme_, _proxyName_, and _proxyPort_ are the values of the SSL_terminating proxy server that sits in front of the container.
+They are used so applications see these values in the request URI (instead of the values for the container) and enable applications to generate
+correct externally usable URLs to othe resources in the applicaiton.
+This generally removes the need for the proxy to examine and rewrite
+out-going content (headers and body).

 Additional system properties to configure the application can also be added here.

-Application specific configuration files can also be placed in /config; applications can find them
-using ${user.home}/config (the user.home java system property).

 ### war-rename.conf
 This optional file contains directives to rename a war file in the webapps directory before